nsglover/LFPL-Istari/README.md

 - `lfpl/lib/heap-free`: LFPL library for heap-free types.
   - `sugar.ist`: Defines heap-free types and provides syntactic sugar for contraction at such types.
   - `complete.ist`: Proves heap-free completeness - that LFPL can encode any function $f : A \to B$, where $A$ and $B$ are the semantic objects corresponding to two heap-free types.
+- `lfpl/lib/tuple`: LFPL library for $n$-ary tensor products.
+  - `sugar.ist`: Defines the tuple type.
+  - `tools.ist`: Tuple rotation.
 - `lfpl/lib/list`: LFPL library for lists.
-  - `sugar.ist`: Derives a friendlier interface for lists (nil, cons, foldr, foldl, and list case) from the primitive fold and rec operations on LFPL lists.
+  - `sugar.ist`: Derives a friendlier interface for lists (nil, cons, foldr, foldl, and list case) from the primitive fold and rec operations.
-  - `tools.ist`: Append and list suspension.
+  - `tools.ist`: Append and list suspension (separates the diamonds and values of a list, turns an L(A) into an L(1) -> L(A) and an L(1)).
 - `lfpl/lib/nat`: LFPL library for natural numbers (unit lists).
   - `sugar.ist`: Derives zero, succ, and primitive recursion from nil, cons, and foldr.
-  - `tools.ist`: Tools for reasoning about unit lists.
   - `memory.ist`: Tools for reasoning about tuples of natural numbers, which in LFPL can be viewed as structured chunks of free diamonds.
 This is primarily used in the stack library.
+  - `division.ist`: Implements division (by a compile-time constant) for LFPL nats.
 - `lfpl/lib/stack`: LFPL library for $(k, s)$-bounded stacks, where $k : \mathbb{N}$ and $s : \mathbb{N} \to \mathbb{N}$.
 Whereas LFPL lists can only hold $n$ values given $n$ diamonds, these stacks hold up to $s(n)$ values given $0$ diamonds by suspending them under a lambda abstraction.
 To actually store and retrieve these values via the stack operations (push and pop), a pool of $nk$ diamonds is needed.
 These diamonds will only be temporarily borrowed, not consumed, by the stack operations.
 Notably, we can inductively construct $(k, n \mapsto cn^k)$-stacks, obtaining polynomial storage space with linear expenses.
   - `interace.ist`: Defines an interface for $(k, s)$-bounded stacks and for reasoning about their correctness.
   - `weakened.ist`: Weakens a $(k, s)$-stack to a $(k + 1, s)$-stack.